geom3trik/vizia-audio-synth/README.md

 frequency = (val * (2000.0 - 440.0)) + 440.0;
 ```

+This remaps the normalized frequency in the range 0.0 to 1.0, to a frequency in Hz in the range 440.0 to 2000.0.

 The run function now takes an additional crossbeam_channel receiver parameter, and notice that we've also now multiplied the sine function inside of the `make_noise` closure by the note value.
 Make sure to pass the `command_receiver` to the run function call inside our main function like so:

 ```Rust